-OPC-UA is developing a "pub-sub" capability.
+OPC UA is developing a "pub-sub" capability.
 This will provide direct device-to-device connection.
 There will be several "profiles" using different underlying protocols.
 The UDP profile supports multicast for efficiency.
-It targets simple implementation and does not attempt advanced functions like fragmentation control (sending large data types in pieces), reliability or quality-of-service control.
+It targets simple implementation and does not attempt advanced functions like reliability or quality-of-service control.
 Another profile is designed for connection to cloud-based data analytics.
 There is work on a DDS profile that will provide more sophisticated pub-sub functionality.

-OPC-UA targets all kinds of manufacturing, including automotive, oil and gas, pharmaceuticals, food & beverage, medical machines, machine tools.
+OPC UA targets all kinds of manufacturing, including automotive, oil and gas, pharmaceuticals, food & beverage, medical machines, machine tools.
 It connects applications at the factory-floor level as well as between the factory-floor and the enterprise IT cloud.
-There are explorations of use outside of manufacturing, although no deployed implementations.

-1 A "fieldbus" is the name of a family of industrial computer network protocols used for real-time distributed control.
+&lt;sup>1 A "fieldbus" is the name of a family of industrial computer network protocols used for real-time distributed control.

-For more details, and to determine the suitability of OPC-UA for a specific set of system requirements, please refer to the assessment template (see chapter 6) in Annex B.
+For more details, and to determine the suitability of OPC UA for a specific set of system requirements, please refer to the assessment template (see chapter 6) in Annex B.